emxsys/worldwind-web-app-tutorial/docs/lesson-2.md

 # How to Build a WorldWind Web App

 ## Lesson 2: WorldWind Globe
-- Add WorldWind library to HTML
+- Add the WorldWind library
 - Create a Globe class to encapsulate the WorldWindow object
 - Add a globe to the application
 - Add layers to the globe